-4. Segmenting “zones and conduits”: Zones with devices with similar security requirements should be separated from each other by firewalls or safe routers.
-Using the lines (conduits) between the zones, only devices that are genuinely authorised to do so can send and receive information.
+4. Segmenting “zones and conduits”: Zones containing devices with similar security requirements should be separated from each other by firewalls or safe routers.
+Using the conduits between the zones, only devices that are genuinely authorised to do so can send and receive information.

 6. Patch management: A patch process helps you define role-specific responsibilities.
-In addition, it should take into account not only patches and updates released by the manufacturer, but also third-party software (e.g. office applications, PDF reader).
+In addition, it should take into account not only patches and updates released by the manufacturer, but also third-party software (e.g. office applications, PDF Reader).

-Industrial Security training from Pilz
+Industrial security training from Pilz

-We can offer you and your employees suitable training on Industrial Security.
+We can offer you and your employees suitable training on industrial security.

-We are a member
+We’re a member

-More about Industrial Security
+More about industrial security

-Industrial Security in automation technology
+Industrial security in automation technology

 The world of automation is merging with the IT world.
 This presents new challenges for both the protection of people (safety) and the protection of sensitive data from a machine (security).
 As for the safety aspect, there's a need to check the extent to which security issues influence functional safety.
-In an interview Harald Wessels, Product Manager, Product and Technology, Pilz GmbH & Co.
-KG, explains why Industrial Security is becoming more important, how safety and security are linked and the challenges we must face in the future.
+Harald Wessels, Product Manager, Product and Technology, Pilz GmbH & Co.
+KG, explains in an interview why industrial security is becoming more important, how safety and security are linked and the challenges we must face in the future.

-Normative foundations of Industrial Security
+Normative foundations of industrial security